A Digital Showcase of New and Upcoming Indian Writing

 Inkspire is published four times a year.

-The first quarterly issue is now online.
+The first six issues are now online.

-The theme for this quarter is 'Love is Love'.
+The theme for this quarter is, "Water".

 Please go through the submission guidelines in detail before you send your piece in.

 Submission Guidelines and FAQ

 Can I send in stories written in regional languages?

 We are only accepting pieces in English at the moment.

 Use the submission form below to send across the first paragraph of your prose or the first two verses of your poem.
 If your writing grabs our eyes and hearts, we will get in touch with you for the complete piece.